psemdel/py-trading-bot/docs/docker_readme.md

     minikube service py-trading-bot-service --url

 and click on the link to access the bot.

 9. Start the background scheduler, including Telegram, by clicking on "start bot".
 Your telegram should display you "I'm back online".
+To connect to the admin panel, use the user "admin2" with password "abc1234".

 Alternatively you can also start jupyter with: